 Mission: Our mission is to help businesses create an incredible customer experience by transforming the way people work and interact with their customers.
 We create software that's both powerful and a pleasure to use and pair it with fantastic customer service.

-I have been working at Bullhorn full-time (More than 5 years)
+I worked at Bullhorn full-time (More than 3 years)

 Advice to Management

-I applied through a recruiter.
-The process took 4 weeks.
-I interviewed at Bullhorn (Boston, MA) in November 2017.
+I applied online.
+The process took 1+ week.
+I interviewed at Bullhorn in February 2017.

 When your office is right in the path of the eclipse, you throw an eclipse party!
 We had a great time celebrating the eclipse together in St. Louis!